vshigimoto/Assignment-3---APP1/README.md

 first one you need install all from requirements.txt
 * pip install flask
 * pip install flask_sqlalchemy
-* pip install requests
+* pip install requests and etc
 ---

+secondly need sign up or login

 in my project you can input solanart adress and view a some information about nft
 ---
 ### Examples
 #### input: